uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 ![**U-net Architecture.**
 ](./images/U-net_Architecture.png "Wide image"){#fig:U-net_Architecture}

 Different from FCN, it supplements a usual contracting network with successive layers, where pooling operators are replaced by upsampling operators.
-It would keep the output from each convolutional layer by either concatenating it without sampling results or simply adding them together.
-This modification could take advantage of these procedures to overcome the trade-off between localization accuracy and the use of context (FCN requires more max-pooling layers that reduce the localization accuracy, while small patches allow the network to see only little context).
+It would keep the output from each convolutional layer by either concatenating it with the unsampled results or simply adding them together.
+This modification can take advantage of these procedures to overcome the trade-off between localization accuracy and the use of context (FCN requires more max-pooling layers which reduce the localization accuracy, while small patches allow the network to see only little context).

 ### Modeling and Training